adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

    Once the application starts:
    1. Open your browser to the displayed URL (typically http://localhost:8501)
+   2. Create a data folder in the root directory if it doesn't exist already!
-   2. Upload an MP3 file using the file uploader
+   3. Upload an MP3 file using the file uploader
-   3. Wait for the processing to complete (you'll see a progress bar)
+   4. Wait for the processing to complete (you'll see a progress bar)
-   4. Explore the analysis through different tabs:
+   5. Explore the analysis through different tabs:
       - View the full and speaker-wise transcripts
       - Analyze speaker participation metrics
       - Explore keyword distributions
       - Check sentiment analysis results
       - Review detected entities and topics
+   6. Ask questions about the transcript using the chatbot!

    **Note**: A sample meeting audio file with multiple speakers is included in the `samples` folder for testing.
 You can:
    - Use this sample file to quickly test the app's features